quixio/quix-docs/docs/platform/tutorials/sentiment-analysis/code-and-deploy-sentiment-service.md

 It is assumed that you have a data source such as the [Sentiment Demo UI](sentiment-demo-ui.md) used in the Sentiment Analysis tutorial.
 It supplies data to a `messages` topic and has a `chat-message` column in the dataset.

-Follow the steps below to code, test, and deploy a new microservice to your workspace.
+Follow the steps below to code, test, and deploy a new microservice to your environment.

 ## Select the template

-Follow these steps to locate and save the code to your workspace:
+Follow these steps to locate and save the code to your environment:

 1. Navigate to the `Code Samples` and apply the following filters: